 → Lime Juice: Use freshly squeezed juice instead of the bottled stuff.
 That will add freshness to this dish.
 I love using this citrus squeezer when I need just ½ or 1 lime squeezed!

 → Jalapeño: If you want to spice it up, leave some of the pith or seeds in the jalapeño.
 More seeds = more spicy taste.
 To cut down on the spice, remove all the pith and seeds, or use less jalapeño!
+And if you have a few extra jalapeños on hand, try these beer battered fried jalapenos!

 → Optional ingredients: Add some diced fresh tomato to the salsa!